 Skip to main content

-Wild About Birds - Illinois Rails, Gallinules, Coots and Cranes!
+Rails, Soras, Gallinules, Coots and Cranes

 Family and Species Gallery

-Order: Gruiformes - Cranes, limpkins and rails are small- to medium-sized birds with rounded wings.
+Order Gruiformes - Cranes, limpkins and rails are small- to medium-sized birds with rounded wings.
 Either these birds are have long legs, long necks and are good flyers or they have small legs, small necks and are not god flyers.

-Family: Rallidae (Rails, Gallinules, and Coots) - Rails, coots and gallinules have a ducklike body shape and size.
+Family Rallidae (Rails, Gallinules, and Coots) - Rails, coots and gallinules have a ducklike body shape and size.
 These birds have a small- to medium-sized, compact body.
 Both sexes are similar in appearance.
 The neck and head are small while the legs and toes are long.

 king rail (Rallus elegans) [state endangered]